 NCCN recommends tumor/somatic molecular profiling for individuals with locally advanced/metastatic disease who are candidates for anti-cancer therapy for identification of uncommon mutations.
 Testing for potentially actionable somatic findings including, but not limited to: fusions (ALK, NRG1, NTRK, ROS1, FGFR2, RET), mutations (BRAF, BRCA1/2, KRAS, PALB2), amplifications (HER2), MSI, dMMR or TMB using an FDA-approved and or validated NGS-based assay.
-Of note, testing on tumor tissue is preferred; however, cell-free DNA testing can be considered if tumor tissue testing is not feasible.
-(NCCN Pancreatic Adenocarcinoma, v2.2023).
+The use of RNA-sequencing assays are preferable for detection of RNA fusions because RNA-based NGS tests have greater ability to detect gene fusions.
+Of note, testing on tumor tissue is preferred; however, cfDNA testing can be considered if tumor tissue testing is not feasible.
+(NCCN Pancreatic Adenocarcinoma, v3.2024.)